 - Guiding amniocentesis or chorionic villus sampling (CVS) procedures (tests that help identify chromosomal abnormalities)

-- Audible fetal heartbeats are no longer recommended by the American Institute of Ultrasound in Medicine during ultrasound.
+- Audible fetal heartbeats are no longer recommended by the American Institute of Ultrasound in Medicine during an ultrasound.
 Only hand-held Doppler devices are used to hear the fetal heartbeat.

 The number and frequency of ultrasound exams that you have during your pregnancy will depend on your unique health needs and those of your unborn baby.
 Your doctor will discuss this with you, and we encourage you to ask any questions you might have.